OpenTraceLab/OpenTraceDecode/README.md

 # OpenTraceDecode

-OpenTraceDecode is a fork of libsigrokdecode, providing a shared library for running protocol decoders on signal analysis data.
-This fork focuses on enhanced trace decoding capabilities and modern build systems.
+OpenTraceDecode is a protocol decoder library providing a shared library for running protocol decoders on signal analysis data.
+This project focuses on enhanced trace decoding capabilities and modern build systems.

 ## Versioning